Language change: Semantic changes

-After a word enters a language, its meaning can change as through a shift in the valence of its connotations.
-As an example, when "villain" entered English it meant 'peasant' or 'farmhand', but acquired the connotation 'low-born' or 'scoundrel', and today only the negative use survives.
-Thus 'villain' has undergone pejoration.
-Conversely, the word "wicked" is undergoing amelioration in colloquial contexts, shifting from its original sense of 'evil', to the much more positive one As of 2009 of 'brilliant'.
+After a word enters a language, its meaning can change through a shift in the valence of its connotations.
+As an example, when "villain" entered English it meant "peasant" or "farmhand," but acquired the connotation "low-born" or "scoundrel," and today only the negative use survives.
+Thus "villain" has undergone pejoration.
+Conversely, the word "wicked" is undergoing amelioration in colloquial contexts, shifting from its original sense of "evil," to the much more positive one As of 2009 of "brilliant."

 Words' meanings may also change in terms of the breadth of their semantic domain.
 Narrowing a word limits its alternative meanings, whereas broadening associates new meanings with it.
 For example, "hound" (Old English hund) once referred to any dog, whereas in modern English it denotes only a particular type of dog.
-On the other hand, the word "dog" itself has been broadened from its Old English root 'dogge', the name of a particular breed, to become the general term for all domestic canines.
+On the other hand, the word "dog" itself has been broadened from its Old English root "dogge," the name of a particular breed, to become the general term for all domestic canines.

 Syntactic change

 Syntactic change is the evolution of the syntactic structure of a natural language.

 Over time, syntactic change is the greatest modifier of a particular language.
-Massive changes – attributable either to creolization or to relexification – may occur both in syntax and in vocabulary.
+Massive changes—attributable either to creolization or to relexification—may occur both in syntax and in vocabulary.
 Syntactic change can also be purely language-internal, whether independent within the syntactic component or the eventual result of phonological or morphological change.